johanley/postscript-notes/README.md

 By default, names are bound *late*: the system looks up the value (in the namespace/dictionary stack) associated with an executable name only at execution-time, when a procedure is invoked.
-The `bind` operator changes this behaviour, but only for the *operators* in a proc (and on not other procs that the given proc will invoke).
+The `bind` operator changes this behaviour, but only for the *operators* in a proc.
 At the time the `bind` operator executes on a proc, it can modify its contents, by replacing operator names within it with the associated values *at the time the bind is executed*.
 This also applies to all procs *called by* the given proc, to an arbitrary depth.
 But remember, this inlining is applied only to *operators*, not to *procs*.